-Each attorney must complete a total of fifteen (15) hours of CLE, which must consist of no less than twelve (12) General hours and three (3) Ethics/Professionalism hours (or Dual hours) per year.
-A minimum of seven (7) live hours must be earned.
+Each attorney must complete a total of 15 hours of CLE, which must consist of no less than 12 General hours and three Ethics/Professionalism hours (or Dual hours) per year.

 Absolutely!
-The completed and signed form must be received by us by March 31st.
-Do NOT forget to include your non-completion fee.
+The completed ARS must be received by us by March 31st.
+Do NOT forget to pay your non-completion fee.
 You are merely verifying the correctness of our records.
 As hours are reported for you, we will carry them back to the preceding year, but we must have your confirmation of our records for that year before we can show you as in compliance.

-No, placing your law license on inactive status with the Board of Professional Responsibility does not have any effect on your CLE requirement to complete the required fifteen (15) hours of CLE annually.
-See Regulation 2B.2.
+No, placing your law license on inactive status with the Board of Professional Responsibility does not have any effect on your CLE requirement to complete the required 15 hours of CLE annually.
+See Regulation 2B.1.

 If you live outside of Tennessee, and do not practice Tennessee, law, you may be eligible to claim the non-resident exemption on the Annual Report Statement you will receive in February.

 If you have placed your law license in inactive-retired status, you can request inactive status with the CLE Commission by compleitng the Request for Inactive Status form found in View All Forms on our website andproviding a copy of your BPR inactive-retired status letter.
 Mail or email both documents to: firstname.lastname@example.org.
 See Regulation 2B.2.